Dick Higgins: Life

 Dick Higgins was the son of Carter Chapin Higgins and Katherine Huntington Bigelow.
 He was born in Cambridge, England in 1938 into a rather rich family, due to his father owning Worcester Pressed Steel in Worcester, Massachusetts.
 He grew up with a brother and sister, Mark and Lisa.
 His younger brother Mark Huntington Higgins was murdered in the Congo in 1960.

 As a boy, Higgins grew up and was educated in private boarding schools around the New England area, including Worcester, Massachusetts; Putney, Vermont; and Concord, New Hampshire.
 When he got older, he spent a lot of time in school; he attended Yale University, Columbia University (1960), Manhattan School of Printing, and the New School.
 He trained under many influential artists of this time, such as John Cage and Henry Cowell.
 He earned a bachelor's degree in English from Columbia, and participated in John Cage's monumental music composition course at the New School.

 In 1960, he wed Alison Knowles, a fellow artist, and four years later, they had their twin daughters, Hannah Higgins and Jessica Higgins.
 They both grew up to continue the family Fluxus dynasty.
 One daughter of Higgins and Knowles, Hannah Higgins, is the author of Fluxus Experience, an authoritative volume about the Fluxus movement.
 Her twin sister, Jessica, is a New York based intermedia artist closely associated with seminal curator Lance Fung.
 Higgins and Knowles divorced in 1970 after 10 years of marriage and remarried in 1984.

-Higgins died of a heart attack while staying at a private home in Quebec City.
+Higgins died of a heart attack on 25 October 1998 while staying at a private home in Quebec City.